Minimum-cost flow problem: Cycle canceling algorithms

 the total cycle cost to the number of arcs).
 Such a cycle can be found in polynomial time (by binary search using the Bellman-Ford algorithm) and the total number of iterations has been proven to be polynomial.

+Almost-linear time algorithm

+A deterministic almost-linear time algorithm is known to solve the minimum-cost flow problem on directed graphs.
+That is, on a graph with $m$ edges and polynomially bounded demands, costs, and capacities, the algorithm runs in time $m^{1+o(1)}$.